mrshaw01/software-engineer/python-advanced/10-threading-multiprocessing/README.md

 - When to use threads (I/O-bound tasks)
 - When to use processes (CPU-bound tasks)
 - Python’s Global Interpreter Lock (GIL) and its impact
-- Thread safety and race condition mitigation with `Lock` and `Queue`
 - Practical memory and performance considerations

 ---